Identify how, why and when you may need help with your comprehensive financial planning—and how and when to get it

 Reason 4: You can afford it and just enjoy the counsel

 They say there’s wisdom in a multitude of counsel, and this proverb remains somewhat true in finance, too.
 There are lots of options out there to choose from, and a lot of complicated, nuanced financial scenarios you might come across.

 Needless to say, there are plenty of scenarios in which having sound advice from a professional can help guide you through these various situations.
 Learning all you can about everything finance is a very prudent and admirable thing to undertake, but this doesn’t change the fact that we can surely never know it all, and having the wisdom of an experienced professional on our side is an invaluable thing.

 Tying it all in

-All-in-all, your financial wellbeing is one of the most important aspects of an overall healthy life, and it should be treated as such.
+All-in-all, your financial well-being is one of the most important aspects of overall healthy life, and it should be treated as such.
 Financial planners can help with this, but you can help yourself too.
 How?
 By doing your to-do list items and spending at least 3 minutes weekly in the Pocketnest app, duh. 😉 We'll help you create and stick to a comprehensive financial plan.
 And, we'll help you identify gaps in your plan—the very pieces we'll encourage you to unleash your financial institution and/or financial planner on!